pasatsanduadrian/trade/README.md

 !git clone https://github.com/YOUR_USERNAME/solana-pump-trading-bot.git
 %cd solana-pump-trading-bot
 !pip install -r requirements.txt
+# The script detects Google Colab and automatically launches with `share=True`
 !python app.py
+# If you don't see a public URL, run again with:
+!python app.py --share
 ```

 After running, click the generated Gradio public URL to open the interface.